davmac314/tosaithe/doc/TSBP.md

 The protocol recognises kernels in the ELF file format.
 ELF is a very flexible format, and there are some restrictions on some specifics of the structure that must be applied to the kernel.
 The main requirement is that a _Tosaithe Entry Header_ be present (see relevant section below).
-There are some other minor restrictions, many of which may be satisified as a natural outcome of the usual linking process; they are listed here.
+There are some other minor restrictions, many of which may be satisfied as a natural outcome of the usual linking process; they are listed here.

  * The kernel must be structured as an ELF file, with no relocations.